J-1 Exchange Visitor Scholars

 • Confirm the scholar attended a Scholar Welcome Session and completed J-1 validation.

 • Report scholar updates, including extension requests, changed program dates, late arrivals, and early terminations in a timely fashion.
-Updates can be reported via ISSAlink and email
+Updates should be reported via ISSAlink.